franzbu/EnhancedSpaces.spoon/README.md

   modifierMSKeys = { 'a', 's', 'd', 'f', 'q', 'w' }, -- default: { 'a', 's', 'd', 'f', 'q', 'w' }
   ...
 ```
+Now, pressing `Caps Lock` and `a`, for instance, switches to the mSpace on the left.

 ### Uninstall SpaceHammer